-The life history, population dynamics, status, distribution, behavior, and habitat use of sea turtles can be found in Appendix E of the PEA and Chapters 4.9.2 of the Multisale EIS and is incorporated by reference into this SEA.
+The life history, population dynamics, status, distribution, behavior, and habitat use of sea turtles can be found in Chapter 4.3 and Appendix E of the GOM G&G PEIS and Chapters 4.9 of the Multisale EIS and 2018 SEIS and is incorporated by reference into this SEA.
 Of the extant species of sea turtles, five are known to inhabit the waters of the GOM (Pritchard, 1997): the leatherback (Dermochelys coriacea), green (Chelonia mydas), hawksbill (Eretmochelys imbricata), Kemp's ridley (Lepidochelys kempii), and loggerhead (Carettra caretta).
 The loggerhead turtle is the most abundant turtle in the GOM (Dodd, 1988).
-The leatherback turtle is the most abundant turtle in the northern GOM continental slope (Mullin and Hoggard, 2000).
+The leatherback turtle is the most abundant turtle in the GOM (Mullin and Hoggard, 2000).
 These five species are all highly migratory, and individual animals will migrate into nearshore waters as well as other areas of the North Atlantic Ocean, GOM, and Caribbean Sea.